FCM 36: Operational history

 Both battalions were now kept in reserve to rebuild their numbers from the matériel and training units.
 During Fall Rot they executed successful counterattacks on 9 and 10 June on the Aisne position, against German infantry units.
 Later they tried to cover the retreat of the French Army, losing most of their combined strength of 45 in fights with German tanks.

 German use

 The Germans captured 37 FCM 36s, using the administrative designation Panzerkampfwagen 737 FCM (f) for them.
 After some improvised use by units in May and June 1940, they were not as such employed by them.
-In 1943 ten were rebuilt as Marder I tank destroyers, with the 75 mm PaK 40 anti-tank gun and officially called 7.5cm PaK40(Sf) auf Geschützwagen FCM(f).
+In 1943 ten were rebuilt as Marder I tank destroyers, with the 75mm PaK 40 anti-tank gun and officially called 7.5cm PaK40(Sf) auf Geschützwagen FCM(f).
 These were employed by 21 Panzerdivision in the Battle of Normandy in 1944.
-Twelve were in 1942 rebuilt as self-propelled artillery, the 10.5 cm leFH 16/18 (Sf) auf Geschuetzwagen FCM (f).
+Twelve were in 1942 rebuilt as self-propelled artillery, the 10.5cm leFH 16/18 (Sf) auf Geschuetzwagen FCM (f).